Ficool

 I reach for the hatchet in his small hands about to snatch it… then remember my regret.
 The last time I didn't help someone.
 The kids.
 Fuck.

 No. Not again.
 Not like this.
-Fight goddamn it, Fight.
+Fight goddamn it, fight.

-"You get on Cindy — I'll go get him back.
+"You get on Cindy—I'll go get him back.
 I promise."

 "Now pass me the hatchet… Please."

-"Thanks," I whisper.
-Patting the top of his head.
+"Thanks," I whisper, patting the top of his head.

 Turning back, I grab the bottle.
 The hatchet chews through the seal with a dull pop, emitting turpentine stench, sharp and chemical.
-Hope it's not fire season.

 "What the fuck are you doing?
-Go… save my son."
+Go… save my son!"

-"Foolish Jim.
-If anyone dies here, it's me."
+"Foolish.
+If anyone dies here, it's me, Jim."

-I stagger forward, grasping him through the quaking shifts — His big forearms are my only anchor in this seismic storm.
-With a powerful grip I stabilise myself, turning to look beyond.
+His big forearms become my only anchor in this seismic storm.
+With a powerful grip I stabilise myself, turning to look with him beyond.

 "Hand me your match."